Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ## Before you start

-Before you start, make sure you have completed the following steps:
+Before you start, make sure you have completed the following steps ([Step-By-Step Video](https://youtu.be/Es4I8NAM318)):

 * All [Prerequisites](../README.md#Prerequisites) must be completed.
   * The Azure subscription owner must create a service principal with a *Contributor* Azure RBAC role assignment in advance.